 - ECE 30412 Electromagnetics II

 - ECE 36200 Microprocessor Systems And Interfacing

 - ECE 38200 Feedback System Analysis And Design

 - ECE 44000 Transmission Of Information

 - ECE 30500 Semiconductor Devices or

 - ECE 50653 Fundamentals Of Nanoelectronics

 - ECE 43800 Digital Signal Processing With Applications or

 - ECE 53800 Digital Signal Processing I

 - ECE 32100 Electromechanical Motion Devices or

 - ECE 31032 Power Systems Engineering or

-- ECE 43300 Power Electronics or

 - ECE 51012 Electromechanics

-Electrical Engineering Electives (9-12 credits)
+Electrical Engineering Electives (6-9 credits)

 - Select from the list of Electrical Engineering Electives so that total credits for Required Major Courses is at least 52. - Must include at least three (3) Advanced-Level Laboratory courses.
-Advanced-Level Laboratory Courses taken as Advanced EE Selectives (ECE 36200, ECE 43800 and ECE 44000) also contribute to the Advanced-Level Laboratory requirement.
+Advanced-Level Laboratory Courses taken as Advanced EE Selectives (ECE 36200, ECE 43800 and ECE 44000) also contribute to the AdvancedLevel Laboratory requirement.
 No more than two (2) of these labs may be EE "Special Content" courses. - No more than 6 credit hours of EE "Special Content" courses can be used towards the 52 credit hours of Required Major Courses.